microsoft/vscode-docs/docs/languages/go.md

 ## Test

-There are many test-related commands that you can explore by typing "Go: test" in the **Command Palette**.
+There are many test-related commands that you can explore by typing **Go: test** in the **Command Palette**.

 ![Test Commands](images/go/testcommands.png)

-The first three above can be used to generate test skeletons for the functions in the current package, file or at cursor using `gotests`.
-The last few can be used to run tests in the current package, file or at cursor using `go test`.
+The first three above can be used to generate test skeletons for the functions in the current package, file, or at the cursor using `gotests`.
+The last few can be used to run tests in the current package, file, or at the cursor using `go test`.
 There is also a command for getting test coverage.

 ## Import packages